‘Man of the Hole’, Last Survivor of Amazonian Tribe In Brazil Has Died

 - Lost Amazonian Tribes: Why the West Can’t Get Over Its Obsession with El Dorado

 State of Rondônia, Brazil. ( CC BY-SA 3.0 )

 The man belonged to a small group of indigenous who were wiped out.
 Illegal loggers and cattle ranchers invaded isolated territory in Rondônia in the 1980s and 1990s.
 Many indigenous tribes were driven from their land, killed by diseases or murdered.
-The man in the footage is believed to be the lone survivor of a small mysterious tribe, whose name and language are unknown.
-Live Science reports that the other remaining members of the tribe were all killed, ‘possibly by cattle ranchers’, in 1995.
+The man was the lone survivor of a small mysterious tribe, whose name and language are unknown.

 - Ancient Medicinal Knowledge of Amazon Tribes to Be Recorded in Writing for First Time in History